Thomas Highflyer: Death

-In 1870, he died from tuberculosis and dropsy.
+In 1870, he died from tuberculosis and dropsy, aged only 12.

 Grave

-He was buried in Woodvale Cemetery.
+Thomas Highflyer was buried in Woodvale Cemetery, in Brighton.
 Bert Williams, co-founder of Brighton and Hove Black History, said: "The English climate didn’t suit him.
 But you can tell by the expensive gravestone at Woodvale that he was loved.
-He was treated like a son by Mrs Thompson."
+He was treated like a son by Mrs Thompson".

 In January 2018 his gravestone was removed for restoration work.
 In June 2018 a ceremony was held to lay a new gravestone for him.
 The ceremony included pupils from Thomas' former school, Bert Williams, president of Brighton and Hove Black History, and Paul Campbell, a representative of the council.
+Brighton & Hove Buses named one of their bus fleet Thomas Highflyer in 2018.
+His life story is told on panels inside the bus.